Touched by Heaven

 This is an entry that has been a long time coming.
 Depending on your perspective, the origins of this God-incidence took place in June of 2007 at the earliest, or in September of 2018 at the latest.
 In either case, it has taken me over a year to get off my butt, gather up all my thoughts, and put fingers to keyboard.
 I started writing an early draft this entry more than a year ago, but I did not get it finished to my liking.
 While I never officially “abandoned” it, I did let it remain dormant for much longer than I should have.
 I hope I to make amends for that now by finally finishing and publishing it…

 Medical experts say that you should never take your smartphone with you to bed.
 Apparently the light emitted from your phone can wreak havoc on your circadian rhythms and disrupt your sleep.
 Most reports recommend that you should be phone free for at least 30 – 60 minutes before you shut your eyes for the night.
 But like so many others, I have become quite attached to my phone and the unfettered access to information it provides.
 I am not 24/7 connected to Facebook or Twitter or any of the other social media apps.
 Most of the time I spend on my phone is really just me trying to earn a buck or two or some fractions of a bitcoin.
 I’ve downloaded many different apps that pay me to watch ads or complete certain tasks to that end.
 I suppose that is how I rationalize to myself that my screen time is more valuable and acceptable than the Snapchatting TikTokker.
-But despite my self-righteousness, I must also admit that sometimes at night before bed I also like to browse YouTube videos on my phone.
+But despite my self-righteousness, I must also admit that sometimes at night before bed I also like to browse YouTube videos of interest on my phone.

 Before I was married, and before I had a smartphone, I always enjoyed going to sleep (and waking up) to the sounds and voices of talk radio.
 I routinely listened to my bedroom clock radio on a sleep timer at night – I first tuned in to the Toledo AM talk radio station that I had grown used to in law school and later transitioned over to a Cleveland station at some point after moving to Sandusky.
 I also set up my living room stereo to turn itself on at 5:00 a.m. – tuned to NPR – so that I could hear the early morning news filter in to me as I stirred even before my bedside alarm clock rudely informed me that it was time to rise and start getting ready for the day.
 Radio news broadcasts and talk radio’s exchange of ideas always appealed to me more than listening to music — although I do still love to listen to a lot of music from my 70s and 80s playlists.
 There is a time for everything.